logo

 Failure to appoint a Data Protection Officer constitutes an infringement, which may result in an administrative penalty of up to €10 million or 2% of the total annual turnover, whichever is higher.

-Letslaw by RSM
+Letslaw

 Have you not yet appointed a DPO?
 Not sure whether your company should appoint a DPO?
-Contact Letslaw by RSM so that we can advise you on whether your business requires the appointment of a DPO and assign you a DPO with demonstrable experience to comply with the privacy regulation.
+Contact Letslaw so that we can advise you on whether your business requires the appointment of a DPO and assign you a DPO with demonstrable experience to comply with the privacy regulation.

 Contact Us